-The Milwaukee HOME Consortium completed an analysis of impediments in 2020 and West Allis is currently a participant in the Regional AI (or version of) with Milwaukee County, the City of Milwaukee, the City of Wauwatosa and Waukesha County.
+The Milwaukee HOME Consortium completed an analysis of impediments (AI), which guides Fair Housing activities and anti-homelessness strategies.
+West Allis is currently a participant in the Regional AI (or version of) with Milwaukee County, the City of Milwaukee, the City of Wauwatosa and Waukesha County.
 The City of Milwaukee Grants Administration was the lead agency for the AI.
-The 2020 report made recommendations in addressing the impediments to Fair Housing.
+Through recommendations in addressing the impediments to Fair Housing.
 West Allis is planning to effectively address several of these recommendations through use of the CDBG, Section 8 and VASH Vouchers, and HOME funds.

-In 2023 the City of West Allis actions taken to ensure measures of Fair Housing were implemented include partnering with Housing for All, LLC to redevelop as historical site in the city to implement Project Based Vouchers.
-Provide Housing Choice Vouchers Program participants with resources to Rent Smart, a free online renter readiness training course.
+In 2024 the City of West Allis actions taken to ensure measures of Fair Housing were implemented include providing Housing Choice Vouchers Program participants with resources to Rent Smart, a free online renter readiness training course which is a continual part of the briefing interview for the program.
 Create payment plans between Section 8 tenants and landlords preventing instances of eviction or covering damage mitigation fees.
-In addition, the HCV-Family Self Sufficiency Program partnered with Community Advocates, a non-profit organization, to provide credit rebuilding courses for participants.
-Finally, the Section 8 staff provide training on Fair Housing at the annual Landlord Symposium hosted by City's Police Department.
+In addition, the HCV-Family Self Sufficiency Program partnered with Community Advocates, a non-profit organization, to provide credit rebuilding courses for participants through its Family Self-Sufficiency Program.
+Finally, the Section 8 staff provide training on Fair Housing at the annual Landlord Symposium hosted by City's Police Department, which is an annual partnership.